Yesterday wasn't one of our better days.

 I stood up and helped her get her boots back on (she had kicked them off in the fit she had thrown.
 Then she got up and behaved a little better.
 All I was going for was some sense of control so she wouldn't tear up everything.

 I don't know what people thought of me, Jia, or the whole scenario.
 I'm sure some were horrified at her behavior, and others horrified at mine.
 I kept expecting to see the police pull up and enter the building because someone complained that I was abusing her.
 The other half of me wanted to apologize to everyone for the whole scene.
-I'm pretty sure everyone was thinking "Glad it's HER and not ME!"
+I'm pretty sure everyone was thinking "Glad it's

 Whatever.